kwameopareasiedu/react-simple-widgets/src/widgets/multi-select-field/multi-select-field-usage.md

 # MultiSelectField

-This widget is a form widget which allows the user selectmultiple value(s) from a list of options using radio inputs.
-Since it is intrinsically a div element, it accepts all attributes of a `<div/>` tag.
+This widget is a form widget which allows the user select multiple value(s) from a list of options using radio inputs.
+MultiSelectField is intrinsically a `<div/>` element and it accepts all of its attributes.

 ## Usage